TheGITofTeo997/quietfoxReborn/README.md

 5. Restart Firefox

-✔️ Tested and working currently on `Firefox 131`, Nord Polar Dark Theme on Windows 10/11
+✔️ Tested and working currently on `Firefox 132`, Nord Polar Dark Theme on Windows 10/11 and MacOS

 ### Older version ℹ️